 We next combine the data from individual studies using a suite of Bayesian hierarchical models.
 The first model pools studies by species, the next by genus, and a final model pools all studies together.
 To ensure comparability, we exclude studies where females were blood or sugar fed before release (Fig. 2 and Table S1), while later we will investigate the role of feeding per se.
 We also set a threshold of at least two time series for inclusion in the species level analysis, which is why some species present in Fig. 1, for example An. annulipes, are not included in Fig. 2.
 The most long-lived species was Ae. simpsoni s.l. (an African vector of yellow fever), and the most short-lived was An. subpictus s.l. (an Asian malaria vector), although this estimate was unfeasibly low and almost certainly reflects dispersal out of the recapture zone or a violation of the assumptions of our analyses.
 There were also differences in longevity at the genus level, with Culex estimated to have the shortest lifespan and Aedes the longest.

 The considerable variation in these results probably stems from a combination of biological differences at each of the levels in the hierarchy and idiosyncratic study-level variation.
 To better understand the relative roles of these factors, we compared the fit of the different hierarchical models.
 Since models with more parameters will naturally fit the data more closely, we used a cross-validation approach that explicitly accounts for this when comparing models (see SOM).
 The genus level model fitted the data significantly better than the overall model, yet the species model did not significantly improve the fit over the genus model (Table S1).
-This suggests that there is variation in lifespan across the three genera, but little variation across the species within each genus.
+This suggests that lifespan differed across the three genera, but species-level variation did not help to further explain variation observed at the study level.

 MRR data suggest females tend to live longer than males

 The MRR studies included male-only and female-only releases, and mixed releases of both sexes, allowing us to estimate male and female lifespan at the genus level (Fig. 3).
 Each genus showed a trend for females to live longer than males, with the greatest difference for Aedes (2.5 days; p<0.01, where p is the fraction of pairwise posterior samples in which males outlive females), followed by Anopheles (2.0 days; p=0.17) and Culex (0.3 days; p=0.34).
 Overall, female mosquitoes were estimated to live 0.9 days longer than males (p=0.10).
+It is possible that these differences in lifespan are due to sex-specific variation in dispersal, but, to our knowledge, there is limited evidence to suggest this.

 MRR data suggest that sugar feeding modestly increases the lifespan of marked mosquitoes, yet blood-feeding of females makes little difference